tiime2018/lab1/excercises/metadata.md

 #### Consume expired metdata

-##### Steps
+##### Rough steps

-Run Jenkins job "build-metadata-expire"
+* We will generate aggregated metadata that is already expired
+* Reload metadata in your SP or/and IdP

 ##### Resultes to be observed

-- UI error message
+* UI error message
-- Log file
+* Check log files for errors
+* Discussion

 #### Consume metdata with invalid signature certificate

-##### Steps
+##### Rough steps

-Run Jenkins job "build-metadata-invalidcert"
+* We will generate aggregated metadata with an invalid signature

 ##### Resultes to be observed

-- UI error message
+* UI error message
-- Log file
+* Check log files for errors
+* Discussion